ChunShow/System-programming/README.md

 #### Matching rules
 * **Partial matching**: the pattern may match any contiguous substring of the file or directory name.
 * Matching is **case-sensitive** (e.g., 'a' vs 'A') and applies to the **basename** (not the full path).
-  * e.g., a path ‘/home/ta/abc/def’ does not match a pattern ‘c/d’: basename ‘def’ vs pattern ‘c/d’
+  * e.g., a path ‘/home/ta/abc/def’ does not match a pattern ‘abc’: basename ‘def’ vs pattern ‘abc’
 * Handling entries
   * Matched → Printed with full details & counted in stats
   * Not matched → Not printed & not counted in stats
-    * Directories are still traversed; if at least one descendant matches → Print only ‘path/name’ for that parent directories (with proper indentation)
+    * However, directories are still traversed; if at least one descendant matches → Print only ‘path/name’ for that non-matching parent directories (with proper indentation)
 ```
 $ dirtree -f 'k' abc
 Name                                                        User:Group           Size    Blocks Type